Top-k Query Processing on Encrypted Databases with Strong Security Guarantees

 \subsubsection{Secure Worst Score}

 At each depth, for each encrypted data item, server $S_1$ should obtain the encryption $\En{W}$, which is the worst score based on the items at the current depth \emph{only}.
 Note that this is different than the normal NRA algorithm as it computes the global worst possible score for each encountered objects until the current depth.
 We formally describe the protocol setup below: \begin{protocol} Server $S_1$ has the input $E(I)= \angles{\EHL(o),\En{x}}$, a set of encrypted items $H$, i.e. $H= \{E(I_i)\}_{i = [|H|]}$, where $E(I_i) = \angles{\EHL(o_i), \En{x_i}}$, and the public key $\pk_\p$.
-Server $S_2$'s inputs are $\pk_\p$ and $\sk_\p$. $\SecWorst$ securely computes the encrypted worst ranking score based on $L$, i.e., $S_1$ outputs $\En{W(o)}$, where $W(o)$ is the worst score based on the list $H$. \end{protocol} The technical challenge here is to homomorphically evaluate the encrypted score only based on the objects' equality relation.
+Server $S_2$'s inputs are $\pk_\p$ and $\sk_\p$. $\SecWorst$ securely computes the encrypted worst ranking score based on $L$, i.e., $S_1$ outputs $\En{W(o)}$, where $W(o)$ is the worst score based on the list $H$. \end{protocol}

+\begin{example} (Figure~\ref{fig:depth1}) At depth 1, to compute the worst score (lower bound) for $X_1$, $\SecWorst$ takes the encryptions $\Enc(8)$, $\Enc(8)$ at the same depth from columns $R_2$ and $R_3$ and finally outputs the $\Enc(10)$ as $10$ is the lower bound for $X_1$ so far after depth 1. \end{example}

+The technical challenge here is to homomorphically evaluate the encrypted score only based on the objects' equality relation.
 That is, if the object is the same as another $o$ from $L$, then we add the score to $\Enc(W(o))$, otherwise, we don't.